Paul Ryan: Dems' 'abolish ICE' push is the 'craziest position'

 The bill introduced by three Democratic representatives — Mark Pocan of Wisconsin, Pramila Jayapal of Washington and Adriano Espaillat of New York — would call for the creation of a commission that would offer a roadmap to Congress for the provision of a “humane immigration enforcement system,” then terminate ICE one year after the measure is signed into law.
 The bill is co-sponsored by only six other House Democrats.

+House Majority Whip Kevin McCarthy, R-Calif., told reporters Thursday evening that the House will vote before its annual August recess on the Democratic "abolish ICE" bill, to put Democrats on the record.
+He would not commit to a vote on a bill to address family separation at the border, but said that GOP leaders are continuing to work with the Trump administration on the issue.

+Ryan has said for months that he would only put bills on the floor that Trump would sign.

-Meanwhile, a group of more than a dozen GOP senators, led by Ted Cruz of Texas and John Kennedy of Louisiana, introduced a resolution denouncing "the radical calls for the dissolution" of ICE.
+Meanwhile, a group of more than a dozen GOP senators, led by John Kennedy of Louisiana, introduced a resolution denouncing "the radical calls for the dissolution" of ICE.

 "I am deeply troubled by the Democrats’ reckless calls to abolish ICE.
 Eliminating ICE shows a blatant disregard for the welfare of the American people and our nation’s immigration laws,” Kennedy said in a statement.